Please note: Some of these files are Adobe Acrobat® (PDF) formatted files. To view them, you will need to download the free Adobe Acrobat file reader.

 Students who are not citizens or permanent residents of the United States will be automatically enrolled in the Boston College plan regardless of the number of their credit hours.

 Insured students have the option of enrolling their eligible dependents (a spouse or a child under the age of 26).
 You may download the form from www.bc.edu/ssforms.
 You may also enroll dependents online at GallagherStudent.com/bc.
-Dependents are enrolled by semester and you are responsible for enrolling and re-enrolling your eligible dependents each semester.
-The deadline to enroll dependents is September 23, 2016, for the fall semester and January 27, 2017, for the spring semester.
+Dependents must be enrolled for the same time period as the student.
+For example, a student enrolled beginning in the fall semester cannot purchase dependent coverage starting in the spring unless there is a qualifying event; see the enrollment form for further details.
+Dependents enrolled for the fall must be re-enrolled for the spring and you are responsible for enrolling and re-enrolling your eligible dependents each semester.
+The deadline to enroll dependents is September 22, 2017, for the fall semester and January 26, 2018, for the spring semester.
 Enrollment forms received after that date will not be accepted.